mattman2864/Obsidian/Walmart The High Cost of Low Price.md

 		- Walmart spends millions to prevent unions
 	- Forced to do impossible jobs in order to keep job
 	- Trains managers how to cheat workers out of overtime
 	- Dozens of lawsuits for wage abuses
 	- Walmart average wage well below poverty line
+	- Women discriminated in the workplace
+	- Blatant racism and sexism
 	-